 Introduction

 Molecular junctions, where an individual molecule or molecular array sandwiched between two electrodes, have shown interesting functions such as diodes, light-emission and memory.
-To guide the design of future generation device, it is now more important than ever to understand the mechanism of electron tunnelling through molecules.
+To guide the design of future generation devices, it is important to understand the mechanism of electron tunnelling through molecules.
 With the recent advances in theory as well as experimental studies, we are breaching Landauer tunnelling and the Marcus electron transfer in the context of a molecular junction.
 Here we take one step further to investigate the coupling between the molecules and the electrodes and its impact on the mechanism of electron transport.
 We have demonstrated that by adding one CH2 unit to reduce this coupling strength, we can turn on the intramolecular gating effect and push the electron transfer to the inverted Marcus regime.

 Two models are most used to describe charge transport mechanisms through molecular junctions: coherent tunnelling and incoherent hopping.
 The former treats molecule as a ballistic conductor with only elastic scattering while the latter assumes strong electron-nuclear coupling and complete localization of electrons.
 Landauer formula and Marcus theory are the theories frequently used to describe these mechanisms respectively.
 Incoherent tunnelling was known to be temperature-independent and hopping should be thermally assisted and strongly dependent on the temperature.
 Lately intermediate mechanisms and more complex patterns of activation energies were found in molecular junctions, crossing the boundary between Landauer and Marcus theories.
 One of our previous study showed that the when a ferrocene unit (Fc-) is connected to a conjugated backbone, they form a donor-acceptor pair.
 In a tunnelling junction of Fc-(CH2)n-DPA-CH2-SH (n = 1-3, DPA = diphenylacetylene), The HOMO on Fc and the LUMO on DPA can affect the energies of each other when one of them is charged.
 This effect works as if there is a gate electrode shifting the molecular orbitals with respect to the Fermi level and is referred to intramolecular orbital gating.